Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

-Here we use a similar approach to derive a system of PDEs satisfied by the cumulative distribution functions $w_i(\x,s).$ More specifically, we will be taking the timestep $\tau$ to be $0$ in the limit.
-The first order approximations of the transition probabilities are:
+with boundary conditions $ u_i(\x) = q(\x,i) $ on $Q \times \M.$ We omit the derivation of \eqref{eq:expected_pde} for the sake of brevity but use a similar approach below to derive a system of PDEs satisfied by the cumulative distribution functions $w_i(\x,s).$ The first order approximations of the transition probabilities are:

 The first-order approximation of the dynamics in \cref{eq:continuous_analog1} is

 and the first-order approximation of the running cost in \cref{eq:continuous_analog2} is

 Plugging in our approximations \eqref{eq:probabilities}, \eqref{eq:approx_dynamics}, and \eqref{eq:approx_cost} into the recursive relationship in Equation \eqref{eq:discCDF} and then Taylor expanding $w_i$ gives: